michelemarri/schema-markup-generator/docs/DOCUMENTATION.md

 ### Image Fields

-ACF image fields are automatically resolved:
+Image fields are automatically resolved:
 - Returns URL if return format is URL
 - Extracts URL from array if return format is Array